 Instructions

-- Half fill a large bowl with cold water.
-Add a few handfuls of ice cubes.
+- Half fill a large bowl with cold water and add ice cubes to create an ice bath.
 Set ice bath aside.

-- In a saucepan, bring the milk to a simmer over medium heat.
+- In a saucepan, bring the milk to a bare simmer over medium heat.
+Turn off heat and leave on stove.

 - In a medium bowl, whisk the yolks, the sugar and salt until it thick and slightly paler in color.
 Sift in the cocoa powder and cornstarch and whisk until a paste forms.